 As a committee we all appreciate the financial difficulties that contractors face.
 If you've ever wondered what we spend the levy collected from you, the pharmacy contractors on, then do read on in our financial statements at back.
-Turning to 2020-21, because we have reduced our costs through collaboration and restored our reserves, the committee agreed a multiple month levy holiday, to reduce the overall amount collected from pharmacy contractors.
+Turning to 2020-21, because we have continued to reduce our costs through collaboration, we have once again been able to reduce the levy rate, whilst continuing to provide the same local support and representation.

 At the end of the financial year, the COVID-19 pandemic hit.
 The LPC changed its way of working rapidly and moved to provide full local support centred around the needs of contractors and teams focussed on the pandemic.
+This year, during 2020-21, will see the further development of PCNs, a new round of PQS, the implementation of the Wright review into wider local representation on PSNC and possibly the most challenging seasonal flu season we have known yet.
+We will continue to be here to support you on all local matters.

 Whilst the impact of Covid is still very much upon us we are still unable to meet in large groups.
-However, I look forward to hopefully seeing many of you online for our first virtual annual meeting and AGM on Thursday 17th September 2020.
-Register here https://communitypharmacyss.co.uk/our-events/surrey-lpc-agm-2020/.
+However, I look forward to hopefully seeing many of you online for our first virtual annual general meeting on the evening of Tuesday 22nd September 2020.

+Please register here https://communitypharmacyss.co.uk/our-events/east-sussex-agm-2020/

 In the meantime, watch out for our collective Community Pharmacy Surrey & Sussex 'Review of the Year' with more details of our work with the other LPCs.
-It will be landing with you by hard copy to all contractors and all pharmacie towards the end of August 2020.
+It will be landing with you by hard copy to all contractors and all pharmacies towards the end of August 2020.